MITgcm/MITgcm/doc/algorithm/algorithm.rst

     :alt: adams-bash-staggered
     :name: adams-bash-staggered

     A schematic of the explicit Adams-Bashforth and implicit time-stepping phases of the algorithm but with staggering in time of thermodynamic variables with the flow.
 Explicit momentum tendencies are evaluated at time level :math:`n-1/2` as a function of the flow field at that time level :math:`n-1/2`.
 The explicit tendency from the previous time level, :math:`n-3/2`, is used to extrapolate tendencies to :math:`n` (dashed arrow).
-The hydrostatic pressure/geo-potential  :math:`\phi _{hyd}` is evaluated directly at time level :math:`n` (vertical arrows) and used with the extrapolated tendencies to step forward the flow variables from :math:`n-1/2` to :math:`n+1/2` (solid arc-arrow).
+The hydrostatic pressure/geo-potential  :math:`\phi _{\rm hyd}` is evaluated directly at time level :math:`n` (vertical arrows) and used with the extrapolated tendencies to step forward the flow variables from :math:`n-1/2` to :math:`n+1/2` (solid arc-arrow).
 The implicit-in-time operator  :math:`{\cal L}_{\bf u,v}` (vertical arrows) is then applied to the previous estimation of the the flow field (:math:`*` -variables) and yields to the two velocity components :math:`u,v` at time level :math:`n+1/2`.
 These are then used to calculate the advection term (dashed arc-arrow) of the thermo-dynamics tendencies at time step :math:`n`.
 The extrapolated thermodynamics tendency, from time level :math:`n-1` and :math:`n` to :math:`n+1/2`, allows thermodynamic variables to be stably integrated forward-in-time (solid arc-arrow) up to time level :math:`n+1`.

 For well-stratified problems, internal gravity waves may be the limiting process for determining a stable time-step.
 In the circumstance, it is